Saint James United Methodist Church

-Rent and mortgage assistance is available to low-income families facing economic disruption associated with COVID-19.
+Rent and mortgage assistance is available to low-income families facing economic disruption.
 Renters and homeowners can apply for assistance from the Emergency Housing Assistance Program (EHAP) through two statewide partner agencies, Brothers Redevelopment and the Salvation Army.
 For more information about agencies providing assistance to local areas, an online map is provided here.

 To qualify for assistance, households must have earned below 50% of the Area Median Income for their county prior to March 11, 2020.
 Further income guidelines can be found here.

-For Coloradans who are at risk of losing their housing due to COVID-19, Colorado Housing Connects is an additional resource.
+For Coloradans who are at risk of losing their housing, Colorado Housing Connects is an additional resource.
 Renters, homeowners, and landlords can find more information here.